 The Diamonds & Dirt Futurity also looks to be a part of the resume of the barrel racing industry’s newest all-time leading futurity horses.
 Kenna Squires and The Red Dasher won the Futurity and finished second in the Diamond Jubilee Slot Race, leaving town with more than $75,000 in cash.
 Their earnings are now nearly $200,000 just five months into the futurity season.
 They also won the Fast Time Rolex, donated by my beautiful friends David and Julia Gardner.

-Our dear young friend Max Chouest, who will turn 12 this May, broke a lot of hearts on Sunday when he won the Open 5D aboard VF A Sporty Design.
+My most proud moment, came when my young friend, Max Chouest, who will turn 12 this May, broke a lot of hearts on Sunday when he won the Open 5D aboard VF A Sporty Design.
 Let me tell you.
-This kid can flat out ride–PEROID!
+This kid can flat out ride like the wind!!

 Our event is truly second to none in presentation.
 Our contestants tell us that no other event in the country treats its champions with such pomp and circumstance.

-None of this would have been possible without the help of our generous sponsors—Busby Quarter Horses, Gold Rush Syndicate, Double J Saddlery, P+R Productions, David Gardner’s Jewelers, RES Equine Products, Buc-ee’s, South Texas Tack, Capital Farm Credit, Dean & Draper, Granada Farms, Messina Hof Winery, Baker Hay & Feed, Cavender’s Boot City, DePaolo’s Equine Concepts, Lone Star Truck & Equipment, Matt Litz Silversmiths, Prosperity Bank, Troy Flaharty Bits & Spurs, Equine Sports Medicine & Surgery, P&P Trailers and The Wood Group.
+None of this would have been possible without the help of our generous sponsors—Busby Quarter Horses, Gold Rush Syndicate, Double J Saddlery, P+R Productions, David Gardner’s Jewelers, RES Equine Products, Buc-ee’s, South Texas Tack, Capital Farm Credit, Dean & Draper, Granada Farms, Messina Hof Winery, Net Jets, Cavender’s Boot City, DePaolo’s Equine Concepts, Lone Star Truck & Equipment, Matt Litz Silversmiths, Prosperity Bank, Troy Flaharty Bits & Spurs, Equine Sports Medicine & Surgery, P&P Trailers, Halliburton and The Wood Group.

-It’s more than just a barrel race.
-It’s more than a charity benefit.
-It’s a good time for family and friends.
+DDBHC™ is so much more than a competition, It is more than a charity benefit.
+It is an annual reunion of a great time for family and friends.

 We can’t wait for 2015.
 I hope to see you there!